ravirun/misfit-ravi/README.md

-# Misfit Ravi - May 2027 Content Plan
+# Misfit Ravi - May 2027, Week 2 Content Plan

 **Micro Creator (10k–100k followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### The Illusion of "Hustle Culture Success"
+### Productivity As a Personality Disorder

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the illusion of "hustle culture success".
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on productivity as a personality disorder.

 ---